These Stunning Photos of New Zealand's Largest Gang Will Give You Sleepless Nights

 Did you ever see anything that shocked you?

-Okay, here’s an anecdote.
+OK, here’s an anecdote.
 I was on a memorial run, which is a basically a road trip to visit their fallen brothers around the country.
-They drive classic V8 Fords, which they call ‘Henries’, and we were 30-cars deep going through a town that was Black Power territory.
+They drive classic V8 Fords, which they call “Henries,” and we were 30-cars deep going through a town that was Black Power territory.
 That’s their rival gang.

 The Black Power guys must have seen the first handful of patched cars enter the town and sent word to the guys at the other end.
 When we got there half a dozen guys with bricks and baseball bats came out of their lairs and started laying into the cars.
 And then more and more Mob cars turned up.
 It turned into this big brawl in the middle of the main street.
 Luckily the Mob chief showed up and stopped them.
 It would have been a bloodbath otherwise, as the Blacks were way outnumbered.